kaitj/neurobeer/README.md

-# Bundle Extraction and Evaluation Resource Documentation
+# NeuroBundle Extraction and Evaluation Resource Documentation

-The Bundle Extraction and Evaluation Resource, a data-driven tractography tool.
+The NeuroBundle Extraction and Evaluation Resource, a data-driven tractography tool.

 ## Contents
 * [Introduction](#introduction)